Section 13 Form 4A: rent increase guide for tenants

 - If your next step turns on section 13 rent increase rules, read rent increase checker.

-- For the dates, forms, and evidence behind section 13 rent increase rules, see rent increase rules guide before you respond.
+- For the dates, forms, and evidence behind section 13 rent increase rules, see section 13 rent increase notice period before you respond.

-- If this issue overlaps with section 13 rent increase rules, check tenant rights guide to compare the legal tests.
+- If this issue overlaps with section 13 rent increase rules, check rent increase above market rate to compare the legal tests.

-- For a fuller breakdown of section 13 rent increase rules, use rules before and after May 2026 for the underlying rule set.
+- For a fuller breakdown of section 13 rent increase rules, use rent tribunal evidence guide for the underlying rule set.

 Sources used for this guide